icons

 Step 7: Drying the Panels to Prevent Water Spots

-Squeegeeing solar panels to prevent water spots after cleaning
+drying the panels to prevent water spots

 Once the solar panels are clean, use a squeegee to remove excess water, followed by a soft cloth to dry any remaining moisture.
-This helps prevent water spots, which could potentially affect the panels’ ability to absorb sunlight efficiently.
+This helps prevent water spots, which could affect the panels' ability to absorb sunlight efficiently.

 Step 8: Reactivating the Solar Panel System

-Reactivating the solar panel system following the maintenance routine
+reactivating the solar panel system

 With the panels clean and dry, it's time to reactivate your solar panel system.
 Carefully follow the startup procedures as outlined by the manufacturer or your installer.
 After the system is back on, monitor the solar output to assess the effectiveness of your cleaning efforts.